status-im/nimbus-eth2/README.md

 * http://testing.holesky.beacon-api.nimbus.team/
 * http://unstable.holesky.beacon-api.nimbus.team/

-Note that right now these are very much unstable testing instances.
+Note that right now these are very unstable testing instances.
 They may be unresponsive at times - so **please do not rely on them for validating**.
 We may also disable them at any time.

 ## Migrate from another client